 Other settings can be activated if you still see excessive tags in your CAT tool and you are confident that no loss of original formatting will occur.
-It is recommended to check the cleaned document against the original document in case you use such additional options.
-If you do not enable the last three options (‘Normalize font color’, ‘Normalize font size’ and ‘Normalize font’), Tag Cleaner will check the document for inconsistent font colors, font sizes or fonts in the same paragraph and notify you whether you should enable these options or use Autoformat to find and manually format such paragraphs.
+It is recommended to check the cleaned document against the original document in case you use such additional options (e.g., by using Compare Documents feature in Microsoft Word to compare the original and cleaned version of the document).
+If you do not enable the three normalization options (‘Normalize font color’, ‘Normalize font size’ and ‘Normalize font’), Tag Cleaner will check the document for inconsistent font colors, font sizes or fonts in the same paragraph and notify you whether you should enable these options or use Autoformat to find and manually format such paragraphs.

 If you process a document produced by a human, I would advise against using the options which are unchecked by default.
 In fact, if the document was authored by a human from its creation and not joined together from various sources, the Tag Cleaner command should not be used at all as it may remove some intended formatting.
 Always err on the side of caution in such cases.

 To reproduce the layout and formatting of a PDF or scanned document, OCR and PDF conversion tools use a lot of various formatting.
 This formatting makes it incredibly difficult to format, edit and translate a Word document.
 Autoformat tool performs a number of optional operations to modify document layout, change its formatting, or identify potential issues.
 With this command, you will be able to make the document more “editable” in a matter of seconds.

 - Text formatting